-The Center for Wine Education at Linfield College integrates numerous wine education programs and activities into academic and experiential learning for both undergraduate students and adult learners.
+The Evenstad Center for Wine Education at Linfield University integrates numerous wine education programs and activities into academic and experiential learning for both undergraduate students and adult learners.

-Linfield College currently offers a Wine Studies Minor and is developing a Wine Studies Major.
+Linfield University currently offers a Wine Studies Major (BA or BS) and Minor.
 Both the major and minor can be paired with a diverse selection of other majors and minors to give the student a strong liberal arts approach to studying wine and prepare them for a variety of careers in the wine industry.
 Courses included in the major and minor provide a broad understanding of the diverse aspects of wine that include business, science, history, and culture.

-The Center for Wine Education facilitates other learning opportunities for both Linfield students and the community.
+The Evenstad Center for Wine Education at Linfield University facilitates other learning opportunities for both Linfield students and the community.
 These include;

-- The Wine Industry Immersion Program which provides participants with summer field-based learning experience that encompasses visits to vineyards, wineries and wine-related businesses where they meet with wine industry professionals and experience first hand what it is like to work in these environments.
-This is a true “behind-the-scenes” experience that cannot be duplicated in the classroom.
+- Summer field-based learning experience that encompasses visits to vineyards, wineries and wine-related businesses where they meet with wine industry professionals and experience first hand what it is like to work in these environments.

 - Various Professional Advancement including an ongoing series of not-for-credit workshops for wine enthusiasts as well as wine industry professionals.

-Linfield College and the Center for Wine Education has joined with a select group of local wineries to create The Oak and Vine Society.
+Linfield University and the Evenstad Center for Wine Education have joined with a select group of local wineries to create The Oak and Vine Society.
 This program provides a variety of wine-related benefits to its members.
-Membership is open to individuals affiliated with Linfield College, to include: alumni, parents, donors, faculty, staff, and students over 21.
+Membership is open to individuals affiliated with Linfield University, to include: alumni, parents, donors, faculty, staff, and students over 21.
 Each of the partner wineries supports the Linfield Wine Education Fund to help provide scholarships, internships and other wine-education opportunities for Linfield students.

-To stay informed of any of these activities please subscribe to our Wine Education Newsletter.
+To stay informed of any of these activities please subscribe to our Wine Studies Newsletter.